zenglenn42/CityMatch/README.md

 * I need better feature detection and should probably leverage [Modernizr](https://modernizr.com/) so I can code to a more robust and resilient browser model.

 Cool CSS features like ```scroll-snap-type``` and ```scroll-snap-align``` might warrant different settings depending upon device orientation.

+In mobile portrait mode, where we've got enough space to view an entire city photo-card, ```scroll-snap-type: mandatory``` makes sense and feels nice and thumb-flickable.
+However, in landscape mode, ```mandatory``` is overkill and actually detracts from the UX since cards may span the viewport, leaving users to curse you when the bottom content of a card snaps out of view, with slavish top-alignment.
+Clearly, ```proximity``` snapping is the better choice.

-There is often a fine line between enabling usability and good intentions that ultimately annoy.
+There's a fine line between enabling usability and good intentions that ultimately annoy.

 * ***Always*** [turn on scrollbars when developing from macOS](https://css-tricks.com/scrollbar-reflowing/) so you can hunt down your errantly-coded ```overflow: scroll``` CSS bugs.